-The Board has also appointed a Senior Independent Non-Executive Director, with certain additional responsibilities, such as:
+The Board has also appointed a Senior Independent Non-Executive Director, with certain additional responsibilities, including:

-- Providing a sounding board for the Chairman and serving as an intermediary for the other Directors when necessary. - Being available to the shareholder if it has concerns which contact through the normal channels of Chairman, CEO or other executive has failed to resolve or for which such contact is inappropriate. - Providing confidential feedback to the Chairman on his performance following any assessment exercise.
+- Providing a sounding board for the Chair and serving as an intermediary for the other Directors when necessary. - Being available to the shareholder if it has concerns which contact through the normal channels of Chair, CEO or other executive has failed to resolve or for which such contact is inappropriate. - Providing confidential feedback to the Chair on his performance following any assessment exercise.